Skip to main content

 Find Discontiguous Areas

 This will locate areas within a district that are discontiguous from the rest of their district.
-You can use the triangle button icons to move up and down through the list of areas, and the map will recenter the map to the area as well as outline the discontiguous area.
+You can use the triangle button icons to move up and down through the list of areas.

 Find Unassigned Areas

 This will locate any areas that are currently unassigned to any district.
-You can use the triangle button icons to move up and down through the list of areas, and the map will recenter the map to the area as well as outline the unassigned area.
+You can use the triangle button icons to move up and down through the list of areas.

 Imagery